-The apparel industry continues to be a hotbed of innovation, with activity driven by safety, advanced materials, and technology, and the growing importance of technologies such as blended fabrics, UV-treated garments, and heat-reflector clothing.
+The apparel industry continues to be a hotbed of innovation.
+Activity driven by safety, advanced materials, and technology, and the growing importance of technologies such as blended fabrics, UV-treated garments, and heat-reflector clothing.
 In the last three years alone, there have been over 32,000 patents filed and granted in the apparel industry, according to GlobalData’s report on Environmental sustainability in Apparel: Electromagnetic radiation-resistant fabrics.
 Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the apparel industry using innovation intensity models built on over 13,000 patents, there are 20+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 13,000 patents to analyse innovation intensity for the apparel industry, there are 20+ innovation areas that will shape the future of the industry.

 Electromagnetic radiation-resistant fabrics is a key innovation area in environmental sustainability